-Dawsonville Moonshine Dstllry– Located in the same building as the racing hall of fame, as well as city hall, visitors can sample “white lightning” made from family recipes.
+Dawsonville Moonshine Distillery– Located in the same building as the racing hall of fame, as well as city hall, visitors can sample “white lightning” made from family recipes.
 While now a legal version, you can see an example of an illegal still.

 Expedition Bigfoot– Skeptics and believers alike will enjoy a visit to this offbeat Bigfoot museum in Cherry Log.
 There are exhibits and artifacts related to the legend as well as drawings and accounts of sightings.

-North Georgia Premium Outlets– Pick up necessary gear at Eddie Bauer and Under Armour or additional clothing, home decor, and gifts at this sprawling outlet mall.
+North Georgia Premium Outlets– Pick up the necessary gear at Eddie Bauer and Under Armour or additional clothing, home decor, and gifts at this sprawling outlet mall.

 Reece Apple Orchards– During the fall, pick apples at this Ellijay orchard.
 They also have a petting zoo and wagon rides as well as apple cider and pies.

-Burt’s Farm– Also open seasonally, Burt’s sells pumpkins and also has hay rides and a country store.
+Burt’s Farm– Also open seasonally, Burt’s sells pumpkins and also has hayrides and a country store.
 It’s just down the street from the state park.

-FAUSETT FARMS– Another Dawsonville farm, Fausett is known for its 30 acres of stunning sunflower fields.
+Fausett Farms– Another Dawsonville farm, Fausett is known for its 30 acres of stunning sunflower fields.
 They’re open only during the fall.